giamplai/rellax/README.md

 </div>
 ```

 Pass an array of breakpoints.
-Each breakpoint value represents the resolution of mobile, tablet, desktop respectively.
+Each breakpoint value represents the resolution for mobile, tablet, desktop respectively.
+Checkout the responsiveness of the [`demo`](https://dixonandmoe.com/rellax/)
 ```html
 <script>
   // This is the default setting